-Emily, the new owner, is committed to offering the same high-quality products customers have come to know and trust from At the Sign of the Golden Scissors.
+Emily is committed to offering the same high-quality products customers have come to know and trust from At the Sign of the Golden Scissors.
 Emily is a skilled seamstress and accomplished historical researcher with years of experience in the living history community.
 She has a background in independent museum and textile studies, including many years working as an interpreter and research assistant for a small living history museum.
-Emily is a graduate of New England College, Class of 2005, with a Bachelor of Arts degree in History and a member of the Costume Society of America.
+Emily is a graduate of New England College, Class of 2005, with a Bachelor of Arts degree in History and is a member of the Costume Society of America.
 Seeking out those nerdy little details that really make a living history impression come alive has become a life-long passion.
 The wonderful thing about studying historical clothing is that there is always something new to learn.

 Emily demonstrates how to make a rolled hem during an 18th century cap workshop.
 Photo Credit, Tom Larsen

 Contact us directly at